Why Strategy Alone Does Not Create Alignment

 If strategic narrative is essential, how can leaders strengthen it?
 The answer lies in treating it not as a one-off product but as a discipline.

-• For leadership teams: Narrative work is collective.
+For leadership teams: Narrative work is collective.
 Teams need structured sensemaking forums where different perspectives are surfaced, contested, and integrated into a shared story.
-This “restorying” is not a distraction; it is the essence of strategic orientation.
+This work of revisiting and reshaping shared understanding is not a distraction from strategy work.
+It is part of the work itself.

 Final Thoughts